 O. N. Domanic and C. G. Plaxton.
+December 2014.
 Scheduling unit jobs with a common deadline to minimize the sum of weighted completion times and rejection penalties.
-Proceedings of the 25th International Conference on Algorithms and Computation, Jeonju, Korea, pages 646-657, December 2014.
+Proceedings of the 25th International Conference on Algorithms and Computation .

 C. G. Plaxton.
+December 2013.
 Vertex-weighted matching in two-directional orthogonal ray graphs.
-Proceedings of the 24th International Conference on Algorithms and Computation, Hong Kong, pages 524-534, December 2013.
+Proceedings of the 24th International Conference on Algorithms and Computation .

 C. G. Plaxton.
-A simple family of Top Trading Cycles mechanisms for housing markets with indifferences.
-Proceedings of the 24th International Conference on Game Theory, Stony Brook, NY, July 2013.
+July 2013.
+A simple family of Top Trading Cycles mechanisms for housing markets with indifferences. roceedings of the 24th International Conference on Game Theory.

 N. B. Dimitrov and C. G. Plaxton.
 2013.
 Optimal cover time for a graph-based coupon collector process.
 Journal of Discrete Algorithms.